sarah11918/astro-elsa/src/pages/posts/react-context-post.md

 ## The Astro bits - "Islands of React"

-write here about islands of react, and where context can and can't be shared -- relate it to state, which will be another post
+IN PROGRESS -- write here about islands of react, and where context can and can't be shared -- relate it to state, which will be another post

 ## In Summary . . .